 One of my all time favourite musical studies is from Donald S. Reinhardt’s ‘Selection Of Concone Studies: number 9.
 I first came across this wonderful study in a lesson with the great trumpeter Philip Jones, at Chetham’s School of Music in Manchester, U.K. I was also set it to learn when I was studying with the great trumpeter John Wilbraham.
 John was a perfectionist and paid tremendous attention to detail.
 He would study the simplest things for hours on end and his tremendous enthusiasm was infectious.
 He was always an inspiration to me and his achievements on the trumpet are immense.

 John had a great sense of humour.
 For instance, he wanted to form an organisation called Alcoholics Unanimous.
 This would be for people who were considering giving up drinking.
-They would phone ‘UA’ and they would talk you out of it!
+They would phone ‘AU’ who would immediately proceed to talk you out of it!
 He was affectionately known as Jumbo.
 Actually, this was not because of his immense size, but due to his telephone exchange number in Baron’s Court being 747!

-I have revisited this study a lot of late and have taken it to pieces still further in my study with the internationally renowned pedagog, Kristian Steenstrup.
-I also practice the study by changing the key to four sharps.
-I am looking for more flow of air, efficient breathing, making the best sound I can possibly imagine myself making and as much style and poise as I can muster.
+I have revisited this study a lot of late and have taken it to pieces still further in my correspondence with the internationally renowned pedagog, Kristian Steenstrup.
+I also practice the study by changing the key to four sharps, reading down a semitone, transposing up a tone etc. I am looking for more flow of air, efficient breathing, making the best sound I can possibly imagine myself making and as much style and poise as I can muster.
 I am looking for a nice thick column of air and a nice vibration of the lips.

 This is not valid information to rely on.
+The report back from the sensory nerve is already in the past, so what we deal is irrelevant.
 The only information we need is the signal going from the brain telling the lips how to vibrate.
 Therefore, what the really great players, the ‘naturals’, have always just thought about how the music should sound and that is how it happens.
-The rest of us are feeling our way through.
+The rest of us are trying to ‘feel’ our way through.
 I find that when the ratio of our thinking, between ‘sound and feel’ is tipped in favour of the sound, (the emphasis being placed on music rather than what the embouchure feels like) the embouchure starts to work better and ’embouchure problems start to disappear.
 Always practice ‘sounding great’. if you start getting a bit tired and it doesn’t sound so good STOP!
 Go back to the concepts; work with the air, sing through the parts; imagine how good it can sound like; then, when you play again you sound your best.
 “We become what we do!
 Play to sound great, don’t practice to get tired!” – Kristian Steenstrup.
 It’s not about how much you do, or how many repetitions you do, it is about how good you sound whilst you are playing that counts.
 Let the trumpet in your hand become a mirror of your thoughts.
 Most of the time, people are working too hard and forcing too much.
 Unfortunately, this influences the sound adversely.
 This study is perfect for all the above concerns.

 Other matters for consideration: